timokoz/krxclient-docs/features/avoid.md

 # Gores Bot

 The **Avoid** tab, exclusive to the Ultimate version of KRX Client, provides advanced versions of Gores Bots to help you avoid freezing.
+*Note: When using avoid bots, please use a higher `cl_prediction_margin` refer to [settings](settings.md) and choose pred margin based on ping*

 ---